-Methamphetamine is one of the most potent and addictive stimulants abused within America today.
+Methamphetamine is one of the most potent and addictive stimulants abused in America today.
 In the short-term, methamphetamine abuse can cause a rush or euphoric state and surges of energy.
 These pleasurable effects drive abuse of this drug.
-But even intermittent, recreational abuse can quickly turn into addiction or a fatal overdose.
+But even intermittent, recreational abuse can quickly turn into an addiction or a fatal overdose.

 The strongest forms of meth are produced in illegal laboratories.
-These versions take the form of a powder, referred to as “crystal; a glass-like crystal, referred to as “glass” or as a bluish-white rock referred to as “ice.”
+These versions take the form of a powder, referred to as “crystal; a glass-like crystal referred to as “glass” or as a bluish-white rock referred to as “ice.”
 Meth is also referred to as meth or crystal meth.